-Directive 2011/65/EU, better known as RoHS II (Restriction of Hazardous Substances) concerns the restrictions on use of certain hazardous substances in electric and electronic equipment (EEE), implemented in Italy with Legislative Decree no. 27 of March 4, 2014.
+Directive 2011/65/EU, better known as RoHS II (Restriction of Hazardous Substances), relates to restrictions on the use of certain hazardous substances in electrical and electronic equipment (EEE), implemented in Italy by way of Legislative Decree no. 27 of 4 March 2014.

-This regulation limits the use of certain substances (lead, mercury, cadmium, polybrominated biphenyls (PBB) and polybrominated diphenyl ethers (PBDE)) in the production of electric and electronic equipment and their components, whose compliance must be certified by affixing the CE marking.
+This legislation limits the use of certain substances (lead, mercury, cadmium, hexavalent chromium, polybrominated biphenyls and the corresponding ethers and some phthalates) in the production of electrical and electronic equipment and their components, the conformity of which must be attested by affixing CE marking.

-Therefore, in order to prevent incurring penalties or having their products withdrawn from the market, all companies that produce, assemble, distribute or import EEE must comply with these obligations.
-RoHS compliance management is a very demanding issue for any company, whether big or small, because it entails obtaining a considerable amount of information on the substances contained in the EEE, constant dialogue with one’s suppliers, the involvement of every company department up to assessing the conformity of the products via chemical analyses in the most complex cases.
+As such, all companies that manufacture, assemble, distribute or import EEE, in order to avoid penalties or the withdrawal of their products from the market, must comply with these obligations.
+RoHS compliance management is a very demanding issue for any company, whether large or small, as it involves gathering a significant amount of information on the substances contained in the EEE, constant dialogue with respective suppliers, the involvement of all company departments through to verifying product compliance through chemical analysis in the most complicated cases.